Migrant crossings top 1,000 in a day for second time this year

 This is the second time this year the daily total has topped 1,000, after August 22 saw a record 1,295 people intercepted in 27 boats.

-There was also one boat which made it to the coast unaccompanied in an “uncontrolled landing” on Sunday, the MoD said.
+There was also one boat which made it to the coast unaccompanied in an “uncontrolled landing” at Folkestone’s west beach on Sunday morning, the MoD said.

+Video footage circulating online appeared to show a boat full of people landing on the south coast before some of the group started to run up the beach.

+This is the second time this year such an incident has been recorded, with the first reported on June 2.

 Some 2,341 people have made the journey in September so far in three days.
 It comes after August had the highest monthly total on record for crossings, with 8,644 people making the journey on 189 boats.